 - They say yes to what matters most.
 Speaking of what’s truly important, highly effective caregivers have figured out what matters most to them.
 They make time for their top priorities and know everything else is optional.
-(Download our free worksheet below to identify what matters most to you.)

 - They ask for help when they need it.
 Effective caregivers accept they cannot do everything.
 They believe asking for help is a sign of strength, not weakness.
 They have a support system – friends, family, social workers, doctors, a helpful peer at work, and they rely on them when they need to.

 - They accept their role.
 Few people set out to become family caregivers – they have other plans for their lives.
 But happy, effective caregivers accept their role instead of resisting it.
 They let go of what they planned, and focus on what they have.